danimfernandes/tkgwv2/README.md

 We provide a sample set of these support files that can be downloaded from here: https://drive.google.com/drive/folders/1Aw-0v_7CUorHJOLpCJ0QVCwEdH43HlO4?usp=sharing

 Crucially, the allele frequencies provided must be representative of the populations the ancient individuals being tested belong to.
 Although the files we provide were generated using modern European CEU data from the 1000 Genomes Project Phase 3, we showed in the original publication of TKGWV2 that they work well for ancient populations from Europe spanning from the Neolithic to Medieval times.
+Due to this extensive geographical and temporal working window, you can, for example, use TKGWV2 on a pair of individuals from a Neolithic site in Poland at the same time that you use it for a Bronze Age pair from Spain.

 For other untested regions and chronologies, or if you wish to use a different set of SNPs, it is very important to run a confirmation analysis on pairs of individuals with previously known relationships, to make sure that the used allele frequencies are not introducing any biases.
 Further below we provide a walkthrough for generating your own support files, in 'Generating own support files'.